livingdocsIO/documentation/content/reference/document/metadata/metadata-plugin-list.md

 {{< added-in release-2023-03 >}}

-The estimated time of completion meta data plugin `li-estimated-time-of-completion` enables a user to set an estimated time of completion for the current document.
-The plugin is available in the metadata form.
+The Estimated Time of Completion Metadata Plugin `li-estimated-time-of-completion` enables a user to set an estimated time of completion for the current document.
+The plugin is available in the Metadata Form.

-**Notice**: The li-estimated-time-of-completion plugin is only available if the planning system is enabled.
+**Notice**: The li-estimated-time-of-completion plugin is only available if the Planning System is enabled.

 **Storage Format**: